What Is Your Marketing Message Strategy?

 Every dentist uses the same tools and products.
 So how do you differentiate yourself from the rest of the dentists?
 You’re better.
 Why?
 This is your job to figure out.
 And this post will help you figure that out.

-Whether you’re a business coach, an aesthetician or a cake artist you have to have a clear, concise and consistent message.
+Whether you’re a business coach, an aesthetician or a cake artist you have to have a clear, concise and consistent marketing message.
 No matter what you do, YOU are your Unique Selling Proposition.

 Everything flows from you: products, services, content.